 By Penny Lynch, Communications Manager

-What do you most enjoy doing with family and friends?
+What do you most enjoy doing on the weekends?

 Because I am an “extreme commuter”, time spent with my family is very precious and special.
 Consequently, as a new grandparent, I absolutely love and treasure spending time with my wife, daughter, son-in-law and most especially my grandson, Jakson.
 Also, weekends afford me time to visit my 85 year old mother.

 Living with regrets is something I really try not to live with.
 The things I do and decisions I make today are based on the best information I have at the time.
 It is counterproductive, I think, to look at the past and think about regrets because your “view” today is through a “lens” that is different than the one you had in the past.